Hello-Ship-Code/DS-with-C/07-Sparse_Matrix/README.md

 - **Operator Restrictions**: Only existing operators can be overloaded, and their precedence and associativity remain unchanged.

 Operator overloading can greatly enhance the usability and readability of custom types in C++, allowing them to be manipulated similarly to built-in types.

+## Polynomial Representation

+Polynomials can be represented and manipulated in various ways.
+A common method is to use a linked list, where each node contains the coefficient and exponent of a term.
+This approach makes it easier to perform operations like addition and multiplication.

+$$p(x) = 3x^5+2x^4+5x^2+2x+7$$